IsabelDAlessandro/twittertruth/README.md

 *combined_sentiment_skepticism_classifier.py: featurizes tweets from TwitterTrails data for use with sentiment classifier

-*sentiment_train.txt: Apply cross-validation to SemEval data for use in sentiment classifier

 *skepticismClassifier.py: skepticism classifier; generates probabilities of each skepticism value(support, deny, query)

 *skepticismTruthClassifier.py: uses skepticism values to predict truth values